muraliadithya/mini-sygus/README.md

 - print/write boolean variables, auxiliary functions, and synthesized lemma in SMT-Lib format
 - replace grammar description by synthesized lines in copy of input file
 - edit grammar after initial read (deleting, enforce, and add replacement rules for existing symbols)
+- maintain multiple grammars within a single input file
+- call CVC4 on synthesized lemma and given constraints to check satisfiability and, if satisfiable, generate a model
-- apply model (given as dictionary) to synthesized lemma and collapse down output into a single 'instantiated lemma' statement without boolean variables or auxiliary functions
+- apply model to synthesized lemma and collapse down output into a single 'instantiated lemma' statement without boolean variables or auxiliary functions
-- read/maintain multiple grammars within a single input file

-Features-in-development:
-- correct calls of file (after grammar is replaced by synthesized lemma) to CVC4 (or Z3) for checking satisfiability and obtaining a model (if `sat`); currently, this satisfying model is provided by the user